You usually do a good job answering the recruiter’s questions, but draw blanks as soon as they get to the end and ask, “Any questions for us?”

 The last thing you want to do is turn your interview into an interrogation that puts ‘Law and Order’ to shame.
-So ahead of time pick 3-4 questions that would reveal the things about the company that would be the biggest deal breakers if they were way off.
-Remember to frame the questions in a positive light.
+So ahead of time pick 3 to 4 questions that reveal the things about the company that would be the biggest deal breakers if they were way off.
+And remember to frame the questions in a positive light!

-If you happen to have an interview on site, you have a guaranteed way to answer your culture curiosity.
+If you happen to have an interview on site, there is another way to answer your culture curiosity questions.
 Tell them, “Thanks for having me, would you mind if I could ask one of the employees who’s been here a few months a couple questions.
 I just want to get a better feel for what it’s like to work here.”

 No matter what the interviewer tells you at this point will be valuable.